Generalized symmetry enriched criticality in (3+1)d: SU(N)/ZN adjoint QCD: SET transition

 Thus, the critical exponent $\mu$ for the string tension of the 't Hooft loop $\mathcal{T}(\gamma)$ is

 where we specialized to $N_f$ flavors of adjoint fermions in the last step.
-Note that we did not have to specialize to a particular gauge group, so this critical exponent is the same for the transitions in other gauge groups discussed in Appendix~\ref{sec: other gauge groups}.
+Note that we did not have to specify a particular gauge group, so this critical exponent is the same for the adjoint QCD transitions with other gauge groups discussed in Appendix~\ref{sec: other gauge groups}.
 It is interesting to compare this exponent with the prediction $\mu=1/2$ from mean string field theory~\cite{Iqbal2022}.
 For the values of $N_f$ where we expect Eq.~\eqref{eq: string tension critical exponent} to be valid (i.e., $N_f\geq 7$), we have $\mu\geq 28/11\approx 2.55$.
 Thus, in these cases, the string tension vanishes more strongly as the critical point is approached than mean string field theory predicts.